15 May 2024

 Image: A large crowd outside at a protest.
 People are holding Aboriginal flags and BLM posters.

-The Uluru Statement and its Connection to National Sorry Day
+The Uluru Statement and its connection to National Sorry Day

-The Uluru Statement emphasises the importance of genuine recognition of Aboriginal and Torres Strait Islander People and the need for consultation through constitutional reform, by establishing a First Nations Voice enshrined in the Constitution and the creation of a Makarrata Commission to oversee treaty negotiations and truth-telling.
+The Uluru Statement emphasises the importance of genuine recognition of Aboriginal and Torres Strait Islander people and the need for consultation through constitutional reform, and the creation of a Makarrata Commission to oversee treaty negotiations and truth-telling.
 It provides a roadmap for meaningful change and a pathway towards healing the wounds of the past.
+Life Without Barriers supports the Constitutional recognition of Aboriginal and Torres Strait Islander people as described in the Uluru Statement from the Heart.
+Read our Uluru Statement from the Heart Position Statement here.

 Image: The Uluru Statement from the Heart surrounded by signatures and Aboriginal and Torres Strait Islander art work.